If you have histamine intolerance, you might struggle with knowing what foods you can eat and what supplements you can take.

 But for some individuals with histamine intolerance, the problem runs deeper.

-Some histamine intolerance sufferers are completely unaware that they have an allergy or low histamine level, as symptoms can be mild or absent.
+Some histamine intolerance sufferers are completely unaware that they have histamine intolerance, as symptoms can be mild or absent.

-However, these individuals often wonder why they experience bloating after meals, feel tired or anxious, or have asthma-like symptoms after eating certain foods.
+However, these individuals often wonder why they experience bloating after meals, feel tired or anxious, or have asthma-like symptoms after eating certain foods and search for answers.

 Even some supplements can be problematic when they’re derived from food or contain certain ingredients that raise histamine.